CHILDREN and COVID-19 Vaccines

 Children, in general, seem to have much less severe cases of

-COVID-19.
+COVID-19 (data as of April 2022).
 If children have relatively harmless cases of COVID-19 and recover

 with no consequences, the argument arises of why should children be vaccinated?